ash2926/Heart-Disease/README.md

 1. Activate your virtual environment, if you set one up.

-2. Open the Jupyter notebook `movie_similarity.ipynb`.
-This notebook contains the code for preprocessing the data, performing tokenization, stemming, converting text data into numeric representation, applying K-means clustering, calculating similarity, and plotting dendrograms.
+2. Open the Jupyter notebook `heart_disease_prediction.ipynb`.
+This notebook contains the code for data preprocessing, visualization, training a logistic regression model, and evaluating its accuracy.

 3. Customize the analysis as needed.
-Feel free to modify the parameters, such as the number of clusters or the feature extraction techniques, to enhance the movie similarity results.
+Feel free to modify the features used for prediction, experiment with different algorithms, or fine-tune the model's hyperparameters.

-4. Save the preprocessed data and the trained model using the provided pickle files, `movie_plot.pkl` and `movie_plot_model.pkl`, respectively.

 ## Results

 Upon executing the notebook, you will obtain the following outcomes:

-- Movie Clustering: The notebook applies K-means clustering to group movies into clusters based on their plot summaries.
-Each movie is assigned to a specific cluster.

-- Similar Movie Identification: By inputting the name of a movie, the system identifies the most similar movie within the same cluster.
-It returns the title of the most similar movie.

-- Dendrogram Plot: The notebook generates a dendrogram, visually representing the hierarchical clustering of movies based on their similarity distances.
+- Data Exploration: The notebook includes code for exploring the heart disease dataset, such as displaying the first few rows, summary statistics, and visualizations of target distribution and attribute counts.

+- Model Training and Evaluation: The notebook trains a logistic regression model on the dataset and evaluates its accuracy on both the training and testing data.
+The accuracy scores are displayed for each set.

 ## Contributing